preetchaudhary770-collab/Excel-Bike-Sales-Dashboard/README.md

 ## Data Preparation

-The original dataset was preserved in a separate worksheet:
+The original dataset was preserved in a separate worksheet named:

 `bike_buyers_master`